Our Process

 Persuasive essay prompts

-here are some persuasive essay prompts on a variety of topics:
+Check some persuasive essay prompts on a variety of topics:

 1. Should Recycling Be Mandatory?

-• Argue whether recycling should be made mandatory in all communities and explain the environmental and economic benefits.
+• Argue whether recycling should be mandatory in all communities and explain the environmental and economic benefits.

 2. Is Social Media Harmful to Society?